TanStack/query/README.md

 ## Query Keys

 At its core, React Query manages query caching for you and uses a serializable array or "query key" to do this.
 Using a query key that is **simple** and **unique to the query's data** is very important.
-In other similar libraries you'll see the use of URL's and/or GraphQL query template strings to achieve this, but we believe at scale, this becomes prone to typos and errors.
+In other similar libraries, you'll see the use of URLs and/or GraphQL query template strings to achieve this, but we believe at scale, this becomes prone to typos and errors.
 To relieve this issue, React Query Keys can be **strings** or **an array with a string and then any number of serializable primitives and/or objects**.

 ### String-Only Query Keys